sonictruth/slacker/README.md

 <img src="screen.gif" alt="logo" width="300"/>

-React Native Android application that uses a background job to keep your slack presence active.
+React Native Android application that uses a background task to keep your slack presence active.

+### Features:
-You also have the option to send 'User is typing' when you get a private message or you are mentioned in a channel.
+- Send fake 'User is typing' when you get a private message or you are mentioned in a channel.
+- Pressing on a message from the log viewer will open the message channel in Slack client or Slack Web client.

 ## Development